David-Nogueira/Steam_Games_2013_to_2023-R_Project-Cesae_Digital/README.md

 <p align="justify">
 A <strong>coefficient of determination (R²) of 0.754</strong> indicates that approximately <strong>75.4% of the variability</strong> in the response variable (<strong>positive feedback</strong>) can be explained by the model.
 This means that the model can capture and explaining a significant portion of the observed variability in players' positive feedback regarding games.<br>
 An R² of 0.754 is considered quite high and suggests that the model has a reasonably strong ability to predict positive feedback based on the given data.
 This can be interpreted as an indication that the factors considered in the model (such as negative feedback, price, etc.) have a strong relationship with players' positive feedback.<br>
 However, it is important to emphasize that <strong>R² alone does not determine the validity or quality of the model</strong>.
-Therefore, it is always crucial to conduct a more in-depth analysis, including the evaluation of other model performance metrics and the consideration of potential limitations in the data and modeling.<br><br>
+Therefore, it is always crucial to conduct a more in-depth analysis, including the evaluation of other model performance metrics and the consideration of potential limitations in the data and modelling.<br><br>
 To support this evaluation, I created a <strong>table and a scatter plot</strong> comparing the predicted values to the actual values:
 </p>